SethMMorton/fastnumbers/README.rst

 These are the last three entries of the changelog.
 See the package documentation for the complete `changelog <http://pythonhosted.org//fastnumbers/changelog.html>`_.

+04-23-2015 v.
+0.3.0
+'''''''''''''''''''

+    - Updated the ``fast_*`` functions to check if an overflow loss of precision has occurred, and if so fall back on the more accurate number conversion method.
+    - In response to the above change, the ``safe_*`` functions are now deprecated, and internally now use the same code as the ``fast_*`` functions.
+    - Updated all unit testing to use the ``hypothesis`` module, which results in better test coverage.

 09-03-2014 v.
 0.2.0
 '''''''''''''''''''